What to know Thursday about the COVID-19 outbreak

 COLORADO SPRINGS, Colo.
-(KKTV) - Gov. Jared Polis wants to triple the number of coronavirus tests being given daily.
+(KKTV) - Gov. Jared Polis concurred Wednesday with something many have already suspected: that the coronavirus was circling in Colorado well before the first case was confirmed.

-"The role of testing is critical in identifying those outbreaks early and acting quickly and boldly, rather than letting it result in county-wide or economy-wide overarching shutdowns," the governor said in a Wednesday news conference.
+"It is now found to be extremely likely the virus was circulating in Colorado unbeknownst to us before that first case was diagnosed.
+There is increasing evidence that there has been greater spread across the world, but it had manifested mostly as pneumonia symptoms in hospital wards.
+The numbers weren't such that the world wasn't on alert yet.

-Colorado is currently running 3,000 tests a day, up substantially from when the pandemic started.
+"So we don't know whether that first case in Colorado was in January or in February, but it's very likely that the first diagnosed case and confirmed case in Colorado was not in fact the first case in Colorado."

 More things to know Thursday: